Little Hercules, Big Problem: What Ever Happened to Richard Sandrak?

-Born in Ukraine, but destined for Hollywood, Richard Sandrak’s parents were determined to see their child shine like a star.
-As it turns out, their wishes came true, as their son became the child sensation, Little Hercules.
+Born in Ukraine, but destined for Hollywood, Richard Sandrak’s parents were determined to see their kid shine like a star.
+Their wish came true, as their son became the child sensation, Little Hercules.

 The question is, was it everything they hoped it would be?
 Whatever happened to Little Hercules once he was all grown up?

 Long before his rise to stardom in the United States, Richard Sandrak’s humble beginnings trace back overseas and across the world.
 Born into poverty in the Ukraine in 1992, Richard would not stay in the Eastern European country long enough to call this place home.
 As Ukraine established its independence from the USSR in the ‘90s, the Sandraks prepared for their own separate life.